Home » Walmart Begins Pilot Program With Aira To Help Blind Customers

 A more accessible store for all

-Since 2023, Walmart has introduced or piloted a host of programs aimed at fulfilling the center’s mission.
-From the launch of sensory-friendly shopping hours across its entire fleet of stores, expanding its adaptive product lines, to the introduction of Caroline’s Carts and now a pilot and partnership to offer Aira at no cost to customers, Walmart is placing the needs of its customers with disabilities at the very center of its strategy.
+From the launch of sensory-friendly shopping hours and expanding its adaptive product lines to the introduction of Caroline’s Carts, Walmart is placing the needs of its customers with disabilities at the forefront.

 “The reality is, we have tons of shoppers with disabilities who we want to make sure are having as good, if not better, of a shopping experience with us as someone who doesn’t have a disability,” said Gayatri Agnew, head of Walmart’s Accessibility Center of Excellence.